“Invest in Us!” say South L.A. Youth in Response to Questions about How to Curb Violence at Town Hall with Garcetti

 A young woman in the group named Brittany had talked about being robbed by a man who raised his shirt to let her know he had a gun tucked in his waistband.
 She called the police, she said, but it took so long for them to show up that the delay made it dangerous for her to give them too much information.
 Because he was now long gone from the scene, apprehending him would take some time, if it happened at all.
 Police poking around based on her information would actually endanger her or her family, as the perpetrator — someone who lived in her community — would know that she had spoken up.

-Guarding her family’s safety, in other words, meant keeping quiet and allowing a criminal armed with a gun to remain at large on the streets of her neighborhood.
+Guarding her family’s safety, in other words, meant keeping quiet and allowing a man armed with a gun to remain at large on the streets of her neighborhood.

 Another young man, Jason Law (below), decided his solution was to arm himself with a knife.